Oil on wood panel

 I know someone who sells over half his output to six collectors.
 You read that right.

-For decades, the same people have been buying this artist's work, which isn't cheap, for themselves and for others.
-The other 7.7 billion folks on the planet who've never heard of this guy are irrelevant to him.
+For decades, the same six people have consistently bought this artist's work, which isn't cheap, for themselves and for others.
+The other 7.7 billion are irrelevant to him.

 Painters aren't like writers or screen actors who need a million adoring fans.
 A small, loyal following and few solid relationships, and you're on your way.